Political positions of Nigel Farage: Iran

 Farage's views on Iran have changed during his political career.
 He previously supported non-interventionism on the issue and opposed sanctions on Iran, and said in 2013 that he would not support an Israeli strike on Iranian nuclear facilities, stating: "I do not support acts of aggression, even from countries that feel their existence is threatened".

 By 2018, Farage had changed his stance to becoming more strongly critical of the Iranian regime and endorsing regime change in the country.
 He condemned Labour leader Jeremy Corbyn's "record for standing up and defending this hardline Islamist regime" and declared that regime change was "absolutely the right thing" in Iran.

 In 2024, Farage supported economic sanctions against Iran.
 He condemned the United Nations Security Council for holding a minute of silence for Iranian President Ebrahim Raisi.
 In November 2024, Farage called for the Iranian Islamic Revolutionary Guard Corps (IRGC) to be proscribed as a terrorist organisation.
 In 2025, Farage held a meeting with Reza Pahlavi, Crown Prince of Iran and in a post on Twitter expressed opposition to the Iranian government and reaffirmed his support for the British government to ban the IRGC.

-Farage supported Israeli airstrikes against Iran during the Iran–Israel war arguing Israel had "no choice" in the situation.
+Farage supported Israeli airstrikes against Iran during the Twelve-Day War, arguing Israel had "no choice" in the situation.
+In June 2025, Farage said he was opposed to "de-escalation" with Iran and instead wanted to see its "bloody awful regime" be "wiped out".
+In January 2026, Farage attended a solidarity rally outside of the Iranian Embassy in London in support of those participating in the 2025–2026 Iranian protests.
+He furthermore endorsed the removal of the Islamic regime by the Iranian people and praised Reza Pahlavi as a "positive influence" in leading protests against the regime.

-In June 2025, Farage referred to the Iranian government as a "bloody awful regime" and that he supported its removal, stating “I think the lovely Persian people deserve better, I really do."
+Farage supported Israel and the USA from the outset of the 2026 Iran war.
+He criticised the decision by the Prime Minister, Keir Starmer, for the UK to not be involved in offensive strikes against Iran and to deny the USA access to UK military bases to enable them.
+In response, Farage said "The Prime Minister needs to change his mind on the use of our military bases and back the Americans in this vital fight against Iran!"
+He also stated his support for the US achieving regime change in Iran, one of their stated objectives for the conflict.